List of Best Docker Container Clustering and Orchestration Tools/Services

 You can actually run a Kubernetes cluster on a Mesos cluster.
 Check out this guide for the same

-There are a few managed containers cluster and orchestration services that you can use to avoid complex cluster setups.
+There are many cloud-managed container orchestration services that you can use to avoid complex cluster setups and administrative overhead.

 1. Google Container Engine (GKE)

-GKE is a managed container service on google cloud.
-At the backend, GKE used kubernetes.
-You can use all the kubernetes functionalities on GKE.
+GKE is a managed highly scalable container service on google cloud.
+At the backend, GKE uses kubernetes and you can use all the kubernetes functionalities on GKE.
 You can deploy a GKE cluster with few clicks.